nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Staring a new internship season?
+Starting a new internship season?
 Clear all entries from the internship tracker.

 Format: `clear`